Sprocket-Security/gigaproxy/README.md

 ## Testing

-With mitmdump running, here is how you can test it is working properly.
-First make a file containing multiple ipinfo retrival endpoints.
+With mitmdump running, you can test if everything is working properly.
+First, make a file containing multiple public IP retrieval endpoints.

 ```txt
 https://ifconfig.me